 • UTP Connectors

-UTP cable is generally terminated with an RJ-45 connector.
-This connector is used for a range of physical layer specifications, one of which is Ethernet.
+The RJ-45 connector is using to terminate UTP cable.
+This connector is uses for a range of physical layer specifications, one of which is Ethernet.
 The TIA/EIA-568 standard describes the wire color codes to pin assignments for Ethernet cables.

 RJ-45 is a male connector, crimped at the end of the cable.
 The socket is the female component of a network device, wall, cubicle partition outlet, or patch panel.

 Figure 3-5 displays an example of RJ-45 Plug and figure 3-6 display the example of RJ-45 Sockets.